beyond2013/DiscreteStructure/markdown/Set.md

 | Database Systems | SQL: WHERE age BETWEEN 18 AND 30            |
 | Web Forms        | Input validation: Accept values in [0, 100] |
 | Networking       | IP ranges (interval of addresses)           |

+## Sets as members
+- sets can have other sets as members
+- e.g. $\lbrace \mathbb{N}, \mathbb{Z}, \mathbb{Q}, mathbb{R} \rbrace$, is a set containing four elements, each of which is a set.

+## Computing concepts built upon the concept of set
+- datatype: is the name of a set, together with a set of operations that can be performed on objects of the set.
+- e.g. boolean is the name of the set $\lbrace 0, 1 \rbrace$ together with operators on one or more elements of this set, such as AND, OR and NOT.

+## Equality of sets

+- Two sets are equal **if and only if**
+  + they have the same elements.
+- in mathematical notation $\forall x(x \in A \leftrightarrow x \in B ) $